 Bullfinch nesting and breeding habits

-Most Bullfinch pairs stay together throughout the year – unlike most songbird species which separate after breeding.
-In spring the male chooses a nest site and leads the female to it which will be in a thick hedge or conifer, where she builds a delicate nest of twigs and fine rootlets.
-4 or 5 purple streaked green-blue eggs are laid, hatching after 14 days with incubation by the female.
-The young fledge after 12-16 days and a second brood is common.
+Most Bullfinch pairs stay together throughout the year – unlike most other songbird species which separate after breeding.
+In spring the male Bullfinch chooses a nest site and leads the female Bullfinch to it, which will typically be in a thick hedge or conifer, where she builds a delicate nest of twigs and fine rootlets.
+Bullfinch eggs are purple streaked green-blue, with four to five eggs usually laid which hatch after 14 days with incubation by the female.
+The young Bullfinches fledge after 12-16 days, with a second brood being common.

 Bullfinch history and population trends